MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/LinkFields-Property.md

 ---
-title: "LinkFields Property"
+title:"LinkFields Property"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 9171051b-358a-44ce-a8dc-1ebc6f74ef44
 caps.latest.revision: 9
-manager: pchapman
+manager: edupont
 ---
 # LinkFields Property
 Specifies the fields that are linked between two tables using the [LinkTable Property](LinkTable-Property.md).
 This property is only available for XML items that have a table as their data source.